 Buying shoes at Kacper was even more of an adventure because there was an interactive component.
 They make the shoes at Kacper with natural leather, and at least some of them are made by hand.
 So they wanted to show me how hard it is to make a shoe by hand.

 That meant if I wanted a discount on my shoes, I had to stitch together a little leather shoe keychain by myself.
 (I did it, I got the discount, and I got to keep my hideous lumpy keychain because I don’t know how to sew.
 I’m not posing a photo of my sad failure of a keychain.
 I have some pride.)

 I will, however, post a photo of the shoes that I bought because they are insanely comfy, and I use them to walk all over the world.
 People sometimes stop me and ask me where I bought them, and I always say, “In Poland…Probably you can’t buy them…” and then stare mysteriously into space.
 This is why you should only buy clothes when you travel.

 2) grrr!
 I hate clothes!
 What about me?

 How do you feel about beautiful, hand-painted pottery?
 Poland is famous for its Bolesławiec pottery, which is sometimes just called Polish pottery.
 You want to make sure you buy the authentic version, and not some mass-produced knockoff.
-Fortunately my guide, who was not named Joanna, took me to a store that was guaranteed to have the goods.
+That’s why were are going to a store that was guaranteed to have the goods.

 I’m sadly not an expert on Bolesławiec pottery, but I do know that it usually features blue designs on a white background.
 Other colors like green and yellow can be used as well.
 The name comes from the town Bolesławiec, where the pottery is produced.